olcf/hands-on-with-frontier/challenges/Python_Cupy_Basics/README.md

 >> ---
 > NOTE: In older versions of CuPy, trying to access an array stored on a different GPU resulted in error.
-> Transferring an array to the "correct" device before trying to access the array on said device is still highly recommended.
+> Transferring an array to the "correct" device before trying to access it is still highly recommended.
 >> ---

 Now, transfer `x_gpu_0` to "Device 1".